-- an economic downturn, due to the COVID-19 pandemic or otherwise, could impair our portfolio companies' ability to continue to operate or repay their borrowings, which could lead to the loss of some or all of our investments in such portfolio companies; - a contraction of available credit and/or an inability to access the equity markets could impair our lending and investment activities and the impact of the COVID-19 pandemic thereon: - · interest rate volatility could adversely affect our results, particularly if we use leverage as part of our investment strategy; and - the risks, uncertainties and other factors we identify in "Risk Factors" and elsewhere in this Quarterly Report on Form 10-Q.
+- an economic downturn, due to the COVID-19 pandemic or otherwise, could impair our portfolio companies' ability to continue to operate or repay their borrowings, which could lead to the loss of some or all of our investments in such portfolio companies; - a contraction of available credit and/or an inability to access the equity markets could impair our lending and investment activities and the impact of the COVID-19 pandemic thereon; - geopolitical instability and volatility in the global markets caused by events such as the deterioration in the bilateral relationship between the U.S. and China or the conflict between Russia and Ukraine; - uncertain effects due to the discontinuation of LIBOR and the transition to SOFR; - interest rate volatility could adversely affect our results, particularly if we use leverage as part of our investment strategy; and - the risks, uncertainties and other factors we identify in "Risk Factors" and elsewhere in this Quarterly Report on Form 10-Q.